-Zomato Founder and CEO Deepinder Goyal on Tuesday said there is no attrition problem at the senior level at the company, and more than 50 percent of the top 50 people at the online food delivery platform have been working for more than seven years.
+Zomato Founder and CEO Deepinder Goyal on Tuesday said there is no attrition problem at the senior level at the company and more than 50 per cent of the top 50 people at the online food delivery platform are working for more than seven years.

 In a tweet, Goyal said that there has been a lot of chatter about the culture at Zomato after a series of exits over the last few months.

 “Well, there are more than 200 people at Zomato who have spent more than 7 years at the company,” he posted.

 Goyal further said that many of these employees are on their second (and third) stint at Zomato, and have been around since 2011-12.

 “We are proud of the high performance, culture-driven organisation that we are creating, and will continue to look for high quality talent which wants to commit to a growth mindset, and extraterrestrial performance,” he added.